 From dental implants to a full set of dentures, we can help patients restore their smiles.
 Restoring a missing tooth can help prevent further tooth loss and teeth shifting.
 Additionally, it can also help to improve your natural bite, speaking, and chewing patterns.
 An experienced restorative dentist in Dallas, Dr. Huckin offers his patients a wide range of tooth replacement solutions, including:

-• Dental Implants- The most natural way to replace a single missing tooth is through a dental implant.
-This process involves a small titanium screw that is surgically implanted into the jaw bone.
+- Dental Implants: The most natural way to replace a single missing tooth is through a dental implant.
+This process involves a small titanium screw that’s surgically implanted into the jaw bone.
 Once the implant fuses with the bone, a dental crown is placed on top of it.
 This allows the dental implant to look and function like a natural tooth.

-• Dentures and Partials – Dentures and partials are used to replace a full arch or full set of missing teeth.
-Our dentures are made of high-quality dental porcelain and are designed to look like natural teeth.
+- Dentures and Partials: Dentures and partials are used to replace a full arch or full set of missing teeth.
+Our dentures are made of high-quality dental porcelain and are designed to look like real teeth.

-Following a thorough evaluation, Dr. Huckin will discuss these options with you to determine what will best meet your needs and goals for your smile.
+Following a thorough evaluation, Dr. Huckin will discuss these options with you to find what will best meet your needs and goals for your smile.

 Why Replace Missing Teeth?